Ishimwe-Jean-Gloire/readme-test/README.md

 ## Usage

-**Step 1**: Initialize your WebService project with boilerplace code inside the Main method of Program.cs
+**Step 1**: Initialize your WebService project with boilerplate code inside the Main method of Program.cs

 ```
 var ecapWebApiPipelineBuilderOptions = new EcapWebApiPipelineBuilderOptions